gd-programming/gd.docs/docs/resources/client/gamesave/kCEK.md

 ## kCEK 8 and 9 Structure

-Information about these keys are unknown
+Information about these values are unknown. likely related to quests

 ```XML